Mieko Kawakami: Writing career

 From 2015 to 2017, Kawakami conducted a series of interviews with Haruki Murakami, in which she notably asked him about women and sexualization in his novels.
 The edited volume of these interviews, titled (みみずくは黄昏に飛びたつ, Mimizuku wa Tasogare ni Tobitatsu) was published in 2017.
-During this same period, Kawakami was selected as a 2016 Granta Best of Young Japanese Novelists for her short story "Marie's Proof of Love."
+In 2019 the two authors hosted a joint reading.
+Kawakami has described Murakami's place in Japanese literature as special, saying he is the only Japanese author that isn't read from an orientalist perspective by Western audiences.
+In 2016 Kawakami was featured in Granta Japan and Waseda Bungakus collaborative "Best of Young Japanese Novelists" volume.

-Kawakami's novel, Ms Ice Sandwich, made the shortlist of the 2018 edition of the Grand Prix of Literary Associations.
-In 2019, Kawakami published Natsu Monogatari (Summer Stories), a considerably expanded version of her novella Chichi to Ran and received the 73rd Mainichi Publication Culture Award.
+In 2019, Kawakami published Natsu Monogatari (Summer Stories), a considerably expanded and completely rewritten version of her novella Chichi to Ran.
+It received the 73rd Mainichi Publication Culture Award.